-Docker Compose is a tool for defining and running multi-container docker applications.
+Docker Compose is a tool for defining and running multi-container docker applications in Linux.
 With Compose, we use a YAML file to configure our application’s services.
 And then we create and start all the services from the configuration with a single command.
 Here is a simple graphical illustration that shows how Docker compose works.

 Docker Compose is basically a three-step process:

 - First, we need to define application environment with a Dockerfile so it can be reuse again.